Who is a true leader?

 Leadership Development Courses Don’t Work

 Leadership is a natural instinct.
-It could also be nurtured by an individual if he is jolted by some circumstance.
-Therefore he craves to become one.
+It could also be embraced and nurtured by an individual if he or she desires it.
 Then one wonders why organizations impose leadership training courses on individuals who are not psychologically ready for it.

 It has been a huge waste of resources by many organizations using this approach across the world.
 Such should actually be referred to as management or technical development courses.